 What is the A-spot?

-The A-spot was "discovered" in the 1990s via a study conducted by Malaysian physician Chua Chee Ann, M.D., in which he found that "stimulation of the AFE Zone, the erogenous centre in the inner half of the anterior wall of the vagina, results in rapid onset of reflex vaginal lubrication and build-up of erotic sensitivity, culminating in orgasms in some cases."
+The A-spot was "discovered" in the 1990s via a study1 conducted by Malaysian physician Chua Chee Ann, M.D., in which he found that "stimulation of the AFE Zone, the erogenous centre in the inner half of the anterior wall of the vagina, results in rapid onset of reflex vaginal lubrication and build-up of erotic sensitivity, culminating in orgasms in some cases."

-Some experts believe these supposedly sensitive areas like the G-spot and the A-spot may actually just be the back end of the clitoris itself, as the clitoris is a fairly long and expansive organ that wraps around a substantial part of the vagina and urethra.
-A 2014 study suggests the G-spot, in particular, may actually be the intersection of the clitoris, urethra, and the vagina, and when this intersection is stimulated, it can lead to intense orgasms and sometimes ejaculation.
+Some experts believe these supposedly sensitive areas like the G-spot and the A-spot may actually just be the back end of the clitoris itself, as the clitoris is a fairly long and expansive organ that internally wraps around a substantial part of the vagina and urethra.
+A 2014 study4 suggests the G-spot, in particular, may actually be the intersection of the clitoris, urethra, and the vagina, and when this intersection is stimulated, it can lead to intense orgasms and sometimes ejaculation.

-The fact that there's still so much mystery around female pleasure organs is less a reflection on the complexity of the female body and much more a reflection of how little research, time, money, and energy we've invested into understanding female pleasure.
+The fact that there's still so much mystery around the primary female pleasure organs is less a reflection on the complexity of the female body and much more a reflection of how little research, time, money, and energy has been invested into understanding female pleasure.
 But in the meantime, whether these spots are actually unique anatomical entities all their own or simply areas close enough to the inner shaft or wings of the clitoris to stimulate it, there's at least some evidence suggesting women can explore these areas as at least potential places to access pleasure.

 When followed correctly, these instructions will lead you to hit the spongy tissue where the G-spot is believed to be located, and 1 to 2 inches inward from there is the A-spot.
 In order to stimulate the spot, move your fingers or have someone else move their fingers over the tissue in a windshield wiper motion.
 The key is to blend both movement and light pressure.